-You can create as many accounts as you want.
+You can generate as many accounts as you want.
 Go to Wallet > Add account.
 Accounts added this way can be recovered with your seed phrase, along with your master key pair, if you lose access to your account.

 You can also create more master key pairs by going to the start screen Your keys > Generate keys or Access existing keys if you want to import keys from another wallet or or create a completely new keychain of identities.

 An ENS username is a name registered with Ethereum Name Service; A register that connects an Ethereum address to a unique, human-readable name, e.g. Alice.
 Like registering a web domain, it comes with different suffixes.
 If you register a name through Status, you get alice.stateofus.eth.
 When you register an ENS name you can use it in Status chat, transforming your random name, e.g. Sneaky White Koala, into your ENS name.
 This makes it much easier for others to find and recognize you.